Music by Daniel Dorff

-In 2002, I had the lucky opportunity to become owner of Tritone Press & Tenuto Publications which has some nice treasures for saxophone, including some of the first pieces for tenor or bari to enter the repertoire.
-I started to think more and more about classical saxophone playing again, having started musical life as a saxophonist before putting more time into composing and bass clarinet.
+In 2002, I was given ownership of Tritone Press & Tenuto Publications which has some nice treasures for saxophone, including some of the first pieces for tenor or bari to enter the repertoire.
+I began to think about classical saxophone playing again, having started musical life as a saxophonist before putting more time into composing and bass clarinet.
 In fact, I started composing in high school only to create saxophone repertoire to play myself, and then got sidetracked.

 kept missing saxophone more and more through 2002 and 2003 and thought about

 tenor saxophone as being my "real voice" even though I'd always been